wso2/docs-mi/en/docs/develop/mi-for-vscode/install-wso2-mi-for-vscode.md

 # Install Micro Integrator for VS Code

-This page walks you through how to get started with the Micro Integrator for VS Code extension by installing it.
+This page walks you through how to get started with the Micro Integrator for VS Code extension.

 ## Installation Prerequisites

 - Download and install Java SE Development Kit (JDK) version 11 or 17.
+See [tested JDK versions]({{base_path}}/install-and-setup/setup/reference/product-compatibility/#tested-jdks) for more information.

-- Set the `JAVA_HOME` environment variable in the system settings.
+- Set the `JAVA_HOME` environment variable in the [system settings]({{base_path}}/install-and-setup/install/installing-mi/#setting-up-java_home).

     !!! info
-        For more information on setting the `JAVA_HOME` environment variable for different operating systems, see the [Install and Setup documentation](https://mi.docs.wso2.com/en/latest/install-and-setup/install/installing-mi/#setting-up-java_home).
+        For more information on setting the `JAVA_HOME` environment variable for different operating systems, see the [Install and Setup documentation]({{base_path}}/install-and-setup/install/installing-mi/#setting-up-java_home).

 - Download and install [Apache Maven](https://maven.apache.org/download.cgi) (version 3.6.0 onwards).

-- Set the path for Apache Maven in the system's PATH environment variable.
+- Set the path for Apache Maven in the [system's PATH environment variable](https://maven.apache.org/install.html).

     !!! info
         For more information on installing Apache Maven, see the [Apache Maven documentation](https://maven.apache.org/install.html).